“Hello Summer!”

 Shoot Small

 With summer and all the new beginnings come vibrant colours and humming activity.
 Bring your Macro lens, or rent one from us here at Londolozi.
-In the summer months all the small and wonderful creatures come out; it is the perfect time to go out on safari and see what all the buzz is about, especially in the insect world.
-All manner of butterflies and beautiful beetles are to be found if one looks closely, and the stunning array of flowers that bloom at this time of year can offer incredible photographic opportunities with the right lens.
+In the summer months all the small and wonderful creatures come out.
+It is the perfect time to go out on safari.
+You’ll see what all the buzz is about, especially in the insect world.
+All manner of butterflies and beautiful beetles are to be found if one looks closely.
+The stunning array of flowers that bloom at this time of year can offer incredible photographic opportunities with the right lens.

 Use a Filter